discos/doc/index.rst

 -----------------------------------------------------

 DISCOS is a project by INAF - National Institute for Astrophysics, Italy.
-It is devoted to the production of the control system for INAF's radio telescopes (Medicina, Noto, Sardinia Radio Telescope).
+It is devoted to the production of the control software for INAF's radio telescopes (Medicina, Noto, Sardinia Radio Telescope).